South Africa: FirstRand's annual earnings rise 10% after further UK provision

 PHOTO

-JOHANNESBURG - South African bank FirstRand Ltd reported a 10% rise in annual earnings on Thursday, enabling it to absorb the impact of a further 2.7 billion rand ($154 million) pre-tax accounting provision linked to a UK motor finance claim.
+South African bank FirstRand Ltd reported a 10% rise in annual earnings on Thursday, 11 September 2025 enabling it to absorb the impact of a further R2.7bn ($154m) pre-tax accounting provision linked to a UK motor finance claim.

-Last month, Britain's Financial Conduct Authority (FCA) proposed a redress scheme for consumers with motor finance compensation claims following the Supreme Court ruling, estimating the cost at between 9 billion and 18 billion pounds ($12 billion and $24 billion).
+Last month, Britain's Financial Conduct Authority (FCA) proposed a redress scheme for consumers with motor finance compensation claims following the Supreme Court ruling, estimating the cost at between £9bn and £18bn ($12bn and $24bn).

 While the Supreme Court ruled that car dealers who sold vehicles and arranged the finance do not owe fiduciary duties to customers and lenders are therefore not liable for the commission, it ordered FirstRand to recompensate one claimant, the lender said in a statement.